top of page

 In addition, informal caregivers such as family members or relatives are essential, providing practical support, emotional reassurance, and assistance in managing the challenges of treatment and daily life.

-The healthcare system is designed to support all cancer patients, whether they live alone or with family.
-However, single patients without informal caregivers often face greater isolation and must manage the challenges of their cancer journey and responsibilities on their own.
+However, single patients without informal caregivers must manage the challenges of their cancer journey and daily responsibilities on their own, and they often face greater isolation (Fig. 1.2).

 cancer-related services in Norway.jpg